bhisaac/5eFP/5eFP-SRD.md

 Your insight imbues inward sight, granting vision beneath surface impressions.

 Your GM reveals to you all the hidden or obscured pieces of information contained within the current scene.
-Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ or an equivalent effect are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of air and energy that the spell displaces in its wake.
+Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ or an equivalent effect, are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of energy that the spell displaces in its wake.
 This awareness lasts until the beginning of your next turn.

 ### Medicine